Pedro Moreira (football manager): Torreense

 On 22 September 2022, Moreira was named in his first managerial job, at Liga Portugal 2 side, Torreense, replacing Nuno Manta Santos at the 18th-placed team.
 His debut nine days later was a 3–1 loss at Belenenses in the Taça de Portugal second round.

 Moreira's first Liga Portugal 2 game was a 1–0 home win over Estrela da Amadora on 8 October 2022.
 After a 9th-placed finish, he left on 29 May 2023 as he opted to not renew his contract.

 Casa Pia

 On 21 November 2023, following the resignation of Filipe Martins, Moreira was appointed manager of Casa Pia, which sat in fifteenth place in the Primeira Liga table, signing a contract of an undisclosed length.
 On 15 February 2024, after 3 wins, 2 draws and 6 losses in 11 matches under Moreira, Casa Pia, sitting 16th in the league table, announced that he had been sacked.

 Pakhtakor

 On 4 December 2024, Uzbekistan Super League club Pakhtakor announced the signing of Moreira to a one-year contract, with the option of a second year.

-On 6 May 2025, Pakhtakor announced that Moreira was taking a leave of absence due to ill health, and that Kamoliddin Tajiev would take temporary charge during that period.
+On 6 May 2025, Pakhtakor announced that Moreira was taking a leave by mutual agreement.

+On 9 July 2025, Moreira left Pakhtakor by mutual agreement.
+According to reports, the departure was due to disagreements with the club over its future sporting direction.

+Auckland FC

+On 30 July 2026, Moreira was announced as the head coach of A-League Men club Auckland FC, becoming the second head coach in the club's history.
+Moreira's first game was against Al-Ahli at the King Abdullah Sports City Stadium in the opening round of the 2026 FIFA Intercontinental Cup, where Auckland fell to a 1–0 defeat.